Published in Personal Injury on April 9, 2019.

 - Back injury

 These bodily injuries require thousands of dollars (or more) in medical care.
-Bodily injuries can also keep victims from going into work, which means that they lose out on necessary income to pay their family’s living expenses.
+Bodily injuries can also keep victims from going to work, which means that they lose out on necessary income to pay their family’s living expenses.

 If you have a bodily injury, you can usually also receive compensation for any emotional harm that flows from your injuries, such as depression, anger, or anxiety.